-For example, Diplonova is a French-only service marketplace targeting small businesses.
+Diplonova, a French-only service marketplace targeting small businesses, is one successful marketplace case.
 FoodMaven is an example of a vertical marketplace.
 It’s an online food services marketplace aimed strictly at the restaurant and hospitality industry.
 A horizontal marketplace sells a specific type of product or service to multiple industries.
 Grainger, a popular B2B distributor, entered the B2B marketplace space with Zoro, a horizontal marketplace for business supplies, equipment, and tools.

 How do you set up a B2B marketplace?

-To build a successful online B2B marketplace, you need to carefully analyze your business niche and market needs.
+To build a successful online B2B marketplace, you need to carefully analyze your business niche, goals, B2B industry needs.
 After all, a marketplace will only be successful if it brings real value to customers.
 Start with the basics, such as performing research and surveying your customers.
-This will help you formulate the vision and key differentiators for your marketplace.
+This will help you formulate the vision, key differentiators for your marketplace, and crucial metric considerations.